 Set on the planet Prysmos, Merklynn the wisened old wizard brings portents of doom as the three suns begin to align, signalling the end of the Age of Science and the beginning of a new Age of Magic.
-Angered at their reliance on technology, Merklyn states he’s watched humans grow weaker for ages, a hint that he’s older than we think.
+Angered at their reliance on technology, Merklyn states he’s watched humans grow weaker for ages, so he’s obviously a lot older than we think.

 He has a point.
 It would appear that from birth to death technology is on hand to answer to these humans’ every whim.
 Even in this restaurant, sitting on the side of Iron Mountain, we see people being fed their food by robots, after the robot chefs have cooked it and the robot waiters have served it.
 They don’t even have to bother their brains with the task of choosing what they want to eat, instead their dietary requirements are scanned by the maître d’.

 In an instant the world is plunged into darkness.
 The restaurant crumbles and falls, no longer held in place by the advanced machinery and is destroyed completely as it hits the ground far below.
 To prove to the people around him this is truly the new Age of Magic, Merklynn teleports the diners to safety.
 All around them their world has changed forever in the blink of an eye.